Biggest fuck up?

 I realised at the age of 39 that I had been aiming for the wrong career goal.
 This lesson came when I finally accepted that I had developed severe depression, anxiety, and paranoia following a serious mental and physical breakdown.

-My first promotion was at 19 and this started an addiction for more promotions.
-This continued throughout my career in insurance without really thinking if this how I want to spend my life.
-The goal was to be the Head of Sales and Service at the insurance company, owned by a bank, before the age of 40.
+My first promotion was at 19, and this started an addiction to more promotions.
+This continued throughout my career in insurance without really thinking if this was how I wanted to spend my life.
+The goal was to be the Head of Sales and Service at an insurance company owned by a bank before the age of 40.

 Accepting that I was mentally ill and the goals I had set were wrong for me.
 I decide to seek medical help and then leave my job to pursue my interest in business, which had started as a teenager.

 Enjoy today!
-Tomorrow may never happen so focus on enjoying your own journey.
+Tomorrow may never happen, so focus on enjoying your own journey.
 AND Don’t set stupid goals!